 Judge Sarah Evans Barker

 Appointed as a district court judge by President Reagan in 1984, Judge Barker served as chief judge of the southern district of Indiana from 1994 to 2000.
 She has served on the Judicial Conference of the United States and several of its committees; as president of the Federal Judges Association; is active on various civic, museum, religious and educational boards; and has received numerous awards, citations and honorary degrees.
-Judge Barker recently was honored by Modern Healthcare magazine as "2011 Trustee of the Year" representing not-for-profit healthcare systems.
+Judge Barker was honored by Modern Healthcare magazine as "2011 Trustee of the Year" representing not-for-profit healthcare systems.

 William R. Cast, MD

-Dr. Cast is CEO of NoMoreClipboard, an online, patient-controlled personal health record management system.
-Cast received his medical degree from Indiana University and practices with ENT Specialists in Fort Wayne.
-He was founding chairman of DuPont Hospital in Fort Wayne and was also founding president of Canterbury School, a pre-kindergarten through 12th grade school in Fort Wayne.
-He is currently serving as chair of the Indiana University Board of Trustees.
+William Cast is CEO of NoMoreClipboard, an online, patient-controlled personal health record management system.
+Dr. Cast received his medical degree from Indiana University and practices with ENT Specialists in Fort Wayne.
+He was founding chairman of DuPont Hospital in Fort Wayne and founding president of Canterbury School, a pre-kindergarten through 12th grade school in Fort Wayne.
+He currently serves as a trustee of Indiana University.

 Bishop Michael J. Coyner